JagadeeshR14/MobileAnti-theftSystem/README.md

 + Implement authentication mechanisms to ensure secure access to remote control features.
 6. Alarm and Notification System:
 + Configure alarm sounds and visual alerts for theft detection events.

+## RESULT :

+1. Detection Accuracy - Measure the accuracy of motion detection and location tracking algorithms through testing.
+2. User Satisfaction - Gather feedback from beta testers to evaluate user experience and system effectiveness.
+3. Security Enhancements - Analyse security logs to identify system vulnerabilities and implement necessary improvements.
+4. Performance Optimization - Measure resource consumption and system responsiveness to optimize performance on various Android devices.

+Click [here](Result) to explore all the screenshot Results/Outputs of the Website and Application.

 ## CONCLUSION :